Can we talk about how much I love Vietnamese food pho a minute? (hehe) And how much I love this Whole30 Lemongrass Chicken Pho?

 I really wanted to turn my favorite bowl of pho into a Whole30 compliant version.
 I’ve seen a few paleo bloggers use spiralized daikon in place as noodles and so I decided to use that instead of zoodles (zucchini noodles).
-It is a great noodle replacement and the pho turned out fantastic!
+It is a great noodle replacement and this Whole30 Lemongrass Chicken Pho turned out fantastic!
 If you can’t find daikon, feel free to use whatever spiralized veggie you want.
 Pretty sure they’ll all be good in it!

 - 2 Bone-in, Skin-on Chicken Breasts